he2a/mpv-scripts/README.md

 A small collection of lua scripts for use in mpv player.
 Refer to mpv documentation on how to use a lua script in mpv.

 ## afilter.lua
-Lua script for togglable customizable parametric equalizer and dynamic range compressor with more filter support coming in future.
+Lua script for togglable customizable parametric equalizer, dynamic range audio compressor and custom stereo downmixer with more filter support coming in future.
 ```
 Options:
 preamp: Set preamp to avoid clipping.